SEC Rule 17g-5 and Why You Should Care

 NRSRO Conflicts of Interest

 As part of its governance of NRSRO conflicts of interest, the SEC defined an “issuer-pay conflict” as occurring when an NRSRO is hired to issue/maintain a rating on a product by the arranger of the deal.
-There are prohibited conflicts of interest for NRSROs, such as issuing/maintaining credit ratings solicited by a person who provided the NRSRO with net revenue equal or greater than 10% of the NRSROs total net revenue for the most recently concluded fiscal year.
+There are prohibited conflicts of interest for NRSROs, such as issuing/maintaining credit ratings solicited by a person who provided the NRSRO with net revenue equal or greater than 10 percent of the NRSROs total net revenue for the most recently concluded fiscal year.
 Implementation of these checks and balances should promote increased visibility and decrease the likelihood for any NRSRO bias.

 17g-5 Compliant VDRs